-Community, global, and public health are the fastest growing, most exciting, and versatile areas of study on college campuses across the United States today.
-Community health is the applied science of protecting and improving the health and well-being of individuals, families, populations, and communities using evidence-based health promotion and disease prevention programs and policies.
-Accredited by the Council on Education for Public Health (CEPH), the BS in Community Health prepares students with the knowledge and understanding of community and public health systems, issues and policies related to health promotion, and health education and disease prevention in populations of all sizes.
-Community, public, and global health specialists work with a variety of health-related organizations and are expected to confront complex behavioral, cultural and social health and well-being issues at the local, national and global levels.
+The public health field is on of the fastest growing, most exciting, and versatile areas of study on college campuses across the United States today.
+The Community health BS Program, accredited by the Council on Education for Public Health (CEPH), prepares students for the exciting field of public health with the knowledge, understanding and application of evidence-based approaches to public health.
+The program explores community health, health promotions, health education, and disease prevention policies and practices.
+Graduates work with a variety of health-related organizations and are expected to confront complex behavioral, cultural, and social challenges affecting populations at the local, national, regional, and global levels.

-Community Health students develop the competencies and skills necessary for entry-level positions in a variety of professional settings such as local, state, and federal health and social service agencies and non-governmental and voluntary health organizations, health care, and private industry.
+Community Health students develop the competencies and skills necessary for entry-level positions in a variety of professional settings, including local, state, and federal health and social service agencies and non-governmental and voluntary health organizations, health care delivery, and private industry.
 Students completing this degree are eligible for and strongly encouraged to take the Certified Health Education Specialist (CHES) exam.

 Students may wish to complete an optional concentration in Global Health, Clinical Science, Nutrition, or Physical Activity and Public Health.
 Selection of a concentration is not required.

 Global Health Concentration

 The Global Health concentration focuses on understanding diseases and other health security threats reflecting the new global landscape, such as tobacco use and obesity, and emerging pandemics such as COVID-19, avian influenza, and Ebola.
 Students complete the required coursework for the BS in Community Health and specialized coursework in global health in addition to interdisciplinary coursework.
 This concentration is designed for students interested in public health at the global level and is particularly focused on improving health conditions in less developed countries.

 Clinical Science Concentration